ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 # Querying : Projections

-There are couple a couple of ways to perform projections in RavenDB:
+There are couple of ways to perform projections in RavenDB:

 - projections using [Select](../../indexes/querying/projections#select)
 - using [ProjectInto](../../indexes/querying/projections#projectinto)